Hey, Kristina here

 when idealism forgets to pace itself,

-when the healer forgets to be held.
+when the guide forgets to be held.

 But from that fire came refinement.